Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Multi-rank Subspace-CUSUM

-The drift parameter $\Delta$ should be set between the typical values of $Z_t$ under the no-change and change scenarios.
+The drift parameter $\Delta$ should be set between the typical values of $Z_t$ under the pre-change and post-change scenarios.
 Formally, we require the double inequality

-so that $S_t^{\text{sub}}$ has a negative drift before the change and a positive drift after the change.
-The stopping time is
+so that $S_t^{\mathrm{sub}}$ has a negative drift before the change and a positive drift after the change.
+Selection of the drift will be discussed rigorously in Section \ref{subsec:drift}.
+The detection time is

-for some threshold $b$ calibrated to achieve the desired false alarm rate.
+for a threshold $b$ calibrated via Monte-Carlo simulation to achieve the desired false alarm rate.
+The extra ``$+w$'' term reflects the fact that the statistic at time $t$ is based on a subspace estimated from the future window of length $w$.

-The multi-rank Subspace-CUSUM procedure involves a trade-off between estimation accuracy and detection speed.
-Before the procedure can reliably raise an alarm, the subspace estimate $\hat{U}_t$ must capture the new spike directions.
-This estimation window of length $w$ contributes $w$ samples of delay after the true change-point, during which $\hat{U}_t$ is converging to $U$ and $S_t^{\text{sub}}$ may not yet be growing.
-Once $\hat{U}_t$ successfully approximates $U$, the statistic $S_t^{\text{sub}}$ sees increments $Z_t - \Delta$ with a positive mean, and thereafter $S_t^{\text{sub}}$ behaves similarly to the exact CUSUM.
+The MRS-C procedure, therefore, involves a trade-off between subspace-estimation accuracy and detection speed.
+Before the procedure can reliably raise an alarm, the delayed estimate $\hat{U}_t$ must capture the new spike directions.
+This estimation window introduces an inherent delay after the true change-point during which $\hat U_t$ is converging to $U$ and $S_t^{\mathrm{sub}}$ may not yet be growing.
+Once $\hat{U}_t$ sufficiently approximates $U$, the statistic adds increments $Z_t - \Delta$ with positive mean, and thereafter $S_t^{\mathrm{sub}}$ behaves similarly to the Exact CUSUM.